Aperitif Dinatoire: A French Foodie Habit To Invite A Few Friends Over for Dinner, Tres Informal?

 - Cold Soup in Small Glasses

 - Meat, Vegetables on a Stick

-Your finger food ideas for the next cocktail party chez vous (your house).
+And your finger food ideas for the next cocktail party chez vous (your house)?
 Share with me your favorites!

 Have you reached the end and want to see more recipes and French inspired culture and health tips?
 Why not subscribe to the BrightonYourHealth monthly newsletter and article updates?
 Just click on the link and add your email.
 I promise not to spam you nor give your email address away!